naiquevin/blog-src/content/recurring-checklists-org-mode.md

 Status: published

-Based on my experience of building and maintaining professional and personal hobby projects, I've come to realize that I often tend to prefer well documented checklists over automated scripts for recurring workflows.
+Based on my experience of building and maintaining professional and personal/hobby projects, I've come to realize that I often tend to prefer well documented checklists over automated scripts for recurring workflows.